getsafle/safle-identity-wallet/README.md

 Transaction details.

-> Check if Inblox ID registration is paused,
+> Check if SafleId registration is paused,

 ---